 How to Avoid Overwatering

 If you are planting your weed in soil, only water when the soil feels dry up to your first knuckle or if the pot feels light.
 Hold off on watering if the soil is still wet and muddy.
 Plants grown in coco coir should be watered every 1-2 days.
-If the medium stays wet up to 3 days after watering, reduce the amount of water you give to the plant, only increasing it as the plant grows bigger.
+If the medium stays wet up to 3 days after watering, reduce the amount of water you give to the plant, only increasing it as the plant grows bigger, like when she enters the flowering stage.
 You can also use the pot’s weight to gauge whether or not it’s time for watering.

 Make sure you use an appropriately sized pot, especially for seedlings.
 Using a larger pot with a smaller plant often leads to overwatering.
 Start them in a smaller container, then transfer them into a larger one as they get bigger.
 Additionally, improving your drainage will allow extra water to drain out of the bottom.